samb-t/unleashing-transformers/README.md

 If you already have a the conda tool available, you can skip this step.

-We recommend setting up a virtual environment using [conda](https://docs.conda.io/en/latest/) to run the code in this repository.
+The authors recommend setting up a virtual environment using [conda](https://docs.conda.io/en/latest/) to run the code in this repository.
 This will enable you to install the exact same python version and other package versions as those used to gather the experimental data included in the paper.
 It is possible to use other versions of python and even other virtual environment tools, but identical results cannot be guaranteed.

 To get set up with conda quickly and easily, use [miniconda](https://docs.conda.io/en/latest/miniconda.html).
 It is available for most operating systems, is lightweight compared to the full version and requires no admin/sudo permissions.
 Install instructions for minoconda are available [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).

 **Git CLI**

-We assume most users have git CLI installed on their system already, but if not a good tutorial is available [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+Most users will have git CLI installed on their system by default.
+But, if not, a good setup guide for most operating systems is available [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 ### Set up conda environment